HomeDirectoriesBusiness Hours Optimization in Directory Listings

 • Adjusted hours that reflect seasonal demand patterns

-Ice cream shops, swimming pools, ski resorts, and garden centers are obvious examples of businesses with seasonal variations, but even businesses without obvious seasonality often have predictable annual patterns that should inform their hours strategy.
+Ice cream shops, swimming pools, ski resorts, and garden centers are obvious cases, but even businesses without obvious seasonality usually have predictable annual patterns that should shape their hours.

-Local events can dramatically impact foot traffic and customer behavior.
-If your business is near a stadium, convention center, or popular event venue, adjust your hours to align with event schedules.
-This might mean:
+Local events can swing foot traffic and customer behavior.
+If your business is near a stadium, convention center, or popular venue, adjust your hours to match event schedules.
+That might mean:

 • Extended hours before and after concerts or sporting events